-The Plan was established by the South Carolina Deferred Compensation Commission (the Commission) effective January 1, 1985.
-Contributions to the Plan began in October 1985.
-The Commission, established in Chapter 23 of Title 8 of the State of South Carolina (the State) Code of Laws, was the trustee of the Plan through December 31, 2013.
+The Plan is a defined contribution plan which was established by the South Carolina General Assembly on May 11, 1977 through Act 97.
+Enrollment in the Plan began in August 1980, and the first contributions were made in September 1980.
+The South Carolina Deferred Compensation Commission (the Commission), established in Chapter 23 of Title 8 of the State of South Carolina (the State) Code of Laws, was the trustee of the Plan through December 31, 2013.
 Effective after December 31, 2013, the Commission was abolished and all of the functions and duties of the Commission were devolved upon the Board of Directors of the South Carolina Public Employee Benefit Authority (PEBA).